Witness Post: McDonogh School

 The idea of the graduate school class was to first be a photographer; at the end of the course and in other courses we could tinker with the image.
 Using the “behind the lens view” of the school we could learn a lot more than by just starting to rewrite all of the rules of pedagogy.

-During my research on McDonogh School, I conducted some invaluable interviews for much of my source materials.
-After several lengthy interviews with Paul E. Carré, a graduate from the McDonogh class of 1921 and a long-time history teacher at the school, Paul began to look at me as if I had more than four eyes.
+During my research on McDonogh School, I conducted some invaluable interviews with Paul E. Carré, a graduate from McDonogh in the class of 1921 and a long-time history teacher at the school.
+Paul began to look at me as if I had more than four eyes.
 I figured my “other planetary perspective” was working!
 I also spoke at length with Howard C. “Dutch” Eyth, an athletic administrator and baseball coach since 1931, and Hugh Burgess, Dean of Faculty and associated with McDonogh since 1956.
 Robert C. Smoot, a McDonogh Alumnus, Science Dept. Chair, McDonogh parent, and faculty member since 1959 proved an invaluable resource.
-Mr. Burgess and Mr. Smoot wrote an extraordinary book about McDonogh for its centennial.
+Mr. Burgess and Mr. Smoot co-wrote an extraordinary book about McDonogh for its centennial.
 Entitled McDonogh School: an interpretive chronology, (Columbus, Ohio: Charles E. Merrill Publishing Co., 1973), this richly researched book became the main written source material for this curriculum development project.

 I also had incidental and in depth conversations with Quentin D. “QD” Thompson, Head of the Middle School and a faculty member since 1947, Barbara Bagli, a parent and Guidance Counselor in the Upper School, and William C. Pacy, an alumnus, McDonogh parent, and a long-time member of the Board of Trustees at the school.
 I had specific talks with Raymond B. Oliver, a McDonogh Alumnus, Math teacher, Wrestling Coach and Upper School Guidance Counselor and Robin Coblentz, Director of Admissions, former English teacher, and dear friend.
 Without people such as these, the “McDonogh Family” would be an empty phrase, and this paper, just a book report.